KSheokand/task-manager-fullstack/README.md

 ## Challenges and Solutions

-### Challenge 1: Managing Personal vs Team Tasks
+### Challenge 1: Handling Personal vs Team Tasks

 **Problem:**
-Ensuring proper access control and visibility for personal and team-based tasks.
+Ensuring correct access control and visibility for tasks belonging to individuals versus teams.

 **Solution:**
-Implemented task types (`PERSONAL` and `TEAM`) along with permission checks based on task ownership, team membership, and assigned users.
+Introduced task types (`PERSONAL` and `TEAM`) along with permission checks based on ownership, team membership, and assignment rules.

 ---

-### Challenge 2: Dashboard Analytics & Visualization
+### Challenge 2: Dashboard Analytics and Visualization

 **Problem:**
-Displaying meaningful productivity insights over time.
+Presenting meaningful productivity insights over time.

 **Solution:**
-Used MongoDB timestamps and aggregation logic to generate chart-ready data for completed tasks over the last 10–15 days, enabling clear visual trends.
+Used task timestamps and aggregation logic to generate chart-ready data for completed tasks across the last 10–15 days, enabling clear visual trends on the dashboard.

 ---